Who Are the Best Home Run Hitters in Detroit Tigers History?

 - Single-Season High: 58 in 1938

 After winning his second MVP award at age 30 in 1940, Hank Greenberg missed most of the next four seasons and half of the 1945 season due to service in World War II.
-And while that cost him the prime of his playing career, Greenberg never had regrets about serving and will forever be remembered among the top sluggers in Tigers history.
+And while that cost him the prime of his playing career, Greenberg never had regrets about serving, and he will forever be remembered among the top sluggers in Tigers history.
 He emerged in 1934, leading the American League with 63 doubles and adding 26 homers.
 The next season, he was the MVP after leading the circuit with 36 home runs and 168 RBI, and from 1937 to '40, he made the All-Star team every year.
 Greenberg launched 58 home runs in 1938 to again lead the league, and he paced the AL again in 1940 with 41 homers and 150 RBI (with a .340 average, he was .012 away from a Triple Crown).
 He had five World Series home runs in four appearances for the Tigers, helping them win championships in 1935 and '45.

 Greenberg had one last hurrah after returning from the military.
 At age 35 in 1946, he hit 44 homers and had 127 RBI to lead the AL in his final season with Detroit.
 He was purchased by the Pittsburgh Pirates in January 1947 and became the first player in history to hit 25 or more home runs in a season with teams in both leagues.